-The great thing about sponsored posting is that you can set your budget, set the number of days your sponsored post will run and select the intended target audience.
+The great thing about sponsored posting is that you can set your budget.
+Set the number of days your sponsored post will run for and select the desired target audience.
 If you’re reaching for the calculator trying to add up how much content creation, media outreach, distribution and sponsored posting is going to cost you..
 Just a sec!

 We have to talk about how much it’s going to cost to manage everything.

 Costs of PR for startups #5: Managing it all

 Keeping track of who’s doing what when it comes to executing your PR strategy takes time and effort.
 Basically, you are managing different people making sure they complete their tasks on time.